junegunn/coffee-processing/README.md

 ```

 Or equivalently, you can access them as the properties of `processing` object.

-This is slightly more efficient since there is no need to invoke shortcut functions.
+This is slightly more efficient.

 ```coffee
 # Alias for processing instance